 Fleece is Affordable

-Fleece is an inexpensive fabric.
+Fleece is a lower cost fabric.
 You can pick up a basic fleece jacket for just $15-$25.
 A high-end fleece jacket from a major outdoor clothing manufacturer may cost $60-$120.

 Higher-end fleece jackets come with additional features such as a full zipper, hood, pockets, adjustable cuffs, etc. Jackets made from lighter-weight fleece tend to be cheaper than jackets made from thicker fleece.